When you pass the quiz with an 80% (or higher) score, you will be awarded a “Certificate of Achievement” which you can download or print.

 Questions

 How much do you know about William Shakespeare’s life and work?
-What did a theatre look like in his day and age?
+What did theatres look like in his day and age?
 What are the names of his four great tragedies?
 In which century did he live?